EasySigh/kana-senpai-web/privacy-policy.md

 - Download and use our mobile application (Kana Senpai), or any other application of ours that links to this privacy notice
 - Engage with us in other related ways, including any sales, marketing, or events

 **Questions or concerns?** Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at kana.senpai.app@gmail.com.
+If you still have any questions or concerns, please contact us at contact@kana-senpai.app
+.

 ## SUMMARY OF KEY POINTS